spalka17/business-reviews-analysis/README.md

 - Businesses with very high ratings often have fewer reviews, which is why a minimum review threshold was introduced in the rating rankings.
 - Review activity is lowest during morning hours and increases later in the day.
 - Evening review activity differs between business categories.
-- Review volume increased substantially over the earlier years of the dataset and reached its highest levels before declining in later years.
+- Review volume increased substantially over time, reaching its highest level in 2019 before declining in later years.
-- Monthly review activity shows moderate seasonal variation, with higher activity during the summer period.
+- Monthly review activity shows moderate seasonal variation, with the highest activity during the summer months.
 - Review activity around some U.S. federal holidays differs from the typical activity observed on regular days.
-- Geographic analysis reveals differences in business concentration, review volume, and reviews per business across states and cities.
+- Geographic analysis reveals differences in business concentration, review volume, and reviews per business across locations.

 ## Tools & Technologies